pydjinni/pydjinni/docs/config.md

 PyDjinni can be configured in three different ways:

-1. The preferred way is to provide a YAML file in the provided Schema, that holds all the configuration information.
+1. The preferred way is to provide a configuration file in the provided Schema, that holds all the configuration information.
    If the file is named `pydjinni.yaml`, it is picked up automatically.
 With the parameter `--config` a custom filename can be specified.
+The type of the file is determined by the filename extension.
+   <br>Supported extensions are: `.yaml`, `.yml`, `.json`, `.toml`
    <br>**Example**: `pydjinni --config=custom_filename.yaml generate input.djinni cpp`
 2. The CLI also provides the `--option` parameter, that allows to set one or more configuration keys.
    If a key is already specified in the configuration file, it will be overridden by this parameter.